Dr Christina Philippou

 I am a Principal Lecturer in Accounting, Economics and Finance in the Faculty of Business and Law.
-I am the Course Director for accounting postgraduate taught courses.
+I am the Programme Lead for postgraduate taught courses.

 My background is in practice as a forensic accountant for a Big Four firm and, prior to that, in audit.
 My research and teaching are focused on financial accounting, forensic accounting, and economic crime, particularly in relation to sport.

 I am a Fellow of the Institute of Chartered Accountants in England and Wales, a Certified Fraud Examiner, and a Fellow of the HEA (now Advance HE).

 I qualified as a Chartered Accountant with PKF (now BDO), undertaking audits across a variety of business sectors, preparing financial statements, performing due diligence work and providing business services to SMEs.

 I then spent 8 years working as a forensic accountant for Deloitte in London, including disputes and expert witness work; fraud, insider trading, bribery, and corruption investigations; regulatory and US sanctions compliance work; and AML, compliance, and fraud risk reviews.
 During this time, I was also a member of accounting training teams, including acting as a financial expert for advocacy training for the Inner Temple.

 I joined the University of Portsmouth in 2015.
 I have written, lead, and co-deliver a football finance course for the Premier League's EAM program, and co-authored two reports on football financial sustainability for DCMS published alongside the Government Response to the Fan Led Review of Football Governance and the White Paper Consultation.